Being a director and running a limited company comes with its ups and downs and trying to obtain business loan can be rather challenging.

 Should you be sourcing working capital to pay everyday day expenses or trying to secure a larger amount to fund expansion?
 It was becoming increasingly difficult to find the right answers.

 However, over the past decade or so, many more methods of funding have revealed themselves, thanks to the power of the online world we’re all now operating within on a daily basis.

-Directors will have concerns and worries about the idea of applying for limited company loans.
+Directors will have concerns and worries about the idea of get a business limited company business loan.
 They may believe that it is a tiring, time-consuming and frustrating process that involves a lot of credit checks and paperwork, this clearly is not the case with a small business loan!

 What is a Limited Company Loan?

-A limited company loan is an unsecured small business finance product that is offered to that private limited companies that are registered with Companies House in the UK.
-Limited Companies can apply for unsecured finance of between £5,000 – £200,000 within 48 hours, without risk to directors as the liability is placed on the company.
+Limited company loans are a type of unsecured small business finance product that is offered to that private limited companies that are registered with Companies House in the UK.
+Limited Companies can apply for unsecured finance within 48 hours, without risk to directors as the liability is placed on the company.

-We intend to break the cycle and offer a fresh view compared to the traditional idea of an Ltd company loan from the banks.
+We intend to break the cycle and offer a fresh view compared to the traditional idea of loans available for an Ltd company.
 As new, alternative and refreshing methods of finance are now benefiting more and more businesses across the UK enabling directors to run a limited company in 2021.